-10.4.1 Generally, all material (in whatever media) produced or obtained during the course of investigations subject to RIPA authorisation (whether authorised or not), should be processed, stored and destroyed in accordance with the requirements of the Data Protection Act 1998, the Freedom of Information Act 2000 and any other legal requirements, including those of confidentiality and the Council's policies and procedures regarding document retention.
-The following paragraphs give guidance on some specific situations, but advice should be sought from the Corporate Legal Manager, or the Data Protection and Freedom of Information Officer where appropriate.
+11.4.1 Generally, all material (in whatever media) produced or obtained during the course of investigations subject to RIPA authorisation (whether authorised or not), should be processed, stored and destroyed in accordance with the requirements of the Data Protection Act 2018, General Data Protection Regulation (GDPR) (EU) 2016/679, the Freedom of Information Act 2000 and any other legal requirements, including those of confidentiality and the Council's policies and procedures regarding document retention.
+The following paragraphs give guidance on some specific situations, but advice should be sought from the Service Director: Legal and Community, or the Data Protection and Freedom of Information Officer where appropriate.
 All documents must be retained securely and electronic copies of documents must be password protected.

-- 10.4.2 Copies of the following documents must be retained securely in the departments.
+- 11.4.2 Copies of the following documents must be retained securely in the departments.
 Original documents must be sent to the Monitoring Officer within 5 working days.
-They should be submitted in a sealed envelope marked "Confidential RIPA forms". - The application and the authorisation together with any supplementary documentation and notification of the approval given by the Authorising Officer: - The application to the Magistrates Court and any relevant approval/court order: - A record of the period over which the surveillance has taken place; - The frequency of reviews prescribed by the Authorising Officer; - A record of the result of each review of the authorisation: - Any renewal of an authorisation, together with the supporting documentation submitted when the renewal was requested and Magistrates Court approval; - The date and time when any instruction was given by the Authorising Officer. - An electronic log is maintained centrally on a restricted public folder within G/drive.
+They should be submitted in a sealed envelope marked "Confidential RIPA forms". - The application and the authorisation together with any supplementary documentation and notification of the approval given by the Authorising Officer: - The application to the Magistrates' Court and any relevant approval/court order: - A record of the period over which the surveillance has taken place; - The frequency of reviews prescribed by the Authorising Officer; - A record of the result of each review of the authorisation; - Any renewal of an authorisation, together with the supporting documentation submitted when the renewal was requested and Magistrates' Court approval; - The date and time when any instruction was given by the Authorising Officer. - An electronic log is maintained centrally on a restricted public folder within G/drive.
 The Log is kept in a password-protected Excel spreadsheet, located in drive G/RIPA 2000/ RIPA Log.
 Only Authorising Officers can view it. - The Council shall retain records for a period of at least 6 years from the ending of the authorisation.
-The Office of the Surveillance Commissioners (OSC) can review the Council's policies and procedures and individual authorisations.
-The OSC usually provide notice before an inspection, but can arrive unannounced.
+The Investigatory Powers Commissioner's Office (IPCO) can review the Council's policies and procedures and individual authorisations.
+The IPCO usually provide notice before an inspection, but can arrive unannounced.